 - The residence of the person to whom custody was granted by court order (e.g., divorce decree, child custody actions, guardianship or adoption proceedings), provided custody was granted at least 12 months prior to the student’s enrollment and was not granted for the purpose of obtaining status as a resident student.

 The parent or court-appointed legal guardian must have resided in Texas for at least 12 consecutive months immediately preceding the student’s enrollment and must meet the criteria indicative of a fixed intention to reside permanently in Texas as listed below.
 The parent or court-appointed legal guardian must show proof of gainful employment for the previous 12 months.
 Gainful employment is defined as employment that is sufficient to provide at least one-half of the individual's tuition and living expenses or represents an average of at least 20 hours per week.
-The student will be required to complete a set of Core Residency Questions and provide supporting documentation (see below).
+The student will be required to complete a set of Core Residency Questions and provide supporting documentation that meets the below criteria:

-- The parent must show proof of domicile in Texas for the previous 12 months, and
+- Proof of the parent’s physical residence in Texas for the previous 12 consecutive months; and

 - Documentation to Support Domicile and Residency (pdf)